jdtournier/microstructure_simulations/README.md

 - `gradient_amplitudes` is a vector of size $M$ for each gradient amplitude, in mT/m units.

-The signal will be computed for all combinations of $N$ direction and $M$ amplitude, returned in the form of a $M \times N$ matrix of signal amplitudes.
+The signal will be computed for all combinations of $N$ directions and $M$ amplitudes, returned in the form of a $M \times N$ matrix of signal amplitudes.